-Greenough is a charming country village renowned for its pioneering history, restored heritage buildings and the beautiful Greenough River.
+Greenough is a charming country settlement notable for its pioneering history, restored heritage buildings, iconic leaning trees and the beautiful Greenough River.
 Greenough offers fantastic nature-based activities such as bushwalking, fishing, bird watching and surfing.

 Buffeted by prevailing southerly winds, the Leaning Trees of Greenough (Eucalyptus Camaldulensis or Red River gum) have become a popular icon for travellers.
 It is only on the windswept Greenough Flats that the tree develops its distinctive leaning shape.
 You can view and photograph the unusually structured trees from the Brand Highway on the Greenough Flats.

 Note: A purpose-built parking area located 21km south of Geraldton is provided for the travellers to take photographs.